harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/helm-cd-quickstart.md

 https://www.youtube.com/watch?v=Wvr52UKDOJQ-->
 <docvideo src="https://www.youtube.com/watch?v=Wvr52UKDOJQ" />

-## Step 1: Create the Deploy Stage
+## Create the Deploy stage

 Pipelines are collections of stages.
 For this quickstart, we'll create a new Pipeline and add a single stage.

 :::note

 **Create a Project for your new CD Pipeline:** if you don't already have a Harness Project, create a Project for your new CD Pipeline.
 Ensure that you add the **Continuous Delivery** module to the Project.
-See [Create Organizations and Projects](/docs/platform/organizations-and-projects/create-an-organization.md).
+See [Create Organizations and Projects](/docs/platform/organizations-and-projects/create-an-organization).

 :::